davidtchiu/davidtchiu.github.io/teaching/cs161/lab9.arrays/index.md

     > []
     ```

 - (Medium) Write a method `public static double secondLargest(double[] array)` that returns the second largest element in the input array.
 If the second-largest element doesn't exist, return `Double.NaN`.
-Hint: Find the largest (max) element first, then ignore it in the second pass.
+Hint: Find the largest (max) element first, then write a similar loop to find the largest again while ignoring the largest element.

    Code Pad: